 Other Sources of income such as annuities, royalties, winnings (e.g 4D or Toto), estate or trust income, charges (e.g alimony, maintenance payments), withdrawal from Supplementary Retirement Scheme (SRS)

 Donation includes cash donation, artifacts, sculpture, art piece, land, building, computer, SGX-listed shares and units in unit trusts.
 Do note that cash donations have to be made to an approvedInstitution of a Public Character (IPC) or the Singapore Government for causes that benefit the local community to be eligible.
 Other requirements include you not receiving any material benefits, such as advertising exposure or other gifts in kind.
 Hence, charity runs that gives out goodie bags to participants are not eligible.
 A donation made to an approved institution would enable the donor to claim tax relief of 250% of the amount donated.
+That means, for every $1 donated, your taxable income will decrease by $2.50.
 Donations have to be carried out in the year preceding the year of assessment.
-It pays to do good.
+Some charities accept Credit Card payment for one time or recurring donations, making it really easy for donors to give.

 This tax deduction will only last till 31 December 2021.